The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 When comparing this card with other cards for students, pay close attention to the APR and all associated fees.
 If you're comparing it with a card you have, simply go through your last billing statement or check your card provider's website or app.
 Alternatively, find information through the credit card agreement database maintained by the Consumer Financial Protection Bureau (CFPB).

-Who Should & Shouldn’t Consider Capital One Journey Student Rewards?
+Who Should & Shouldn’t Consider Journey Student Rewards from Capital One?

-Other Considerations for Capital One Journey Student Rewards
+Other Considerations for Journey Student Rewards from Capital One

-Make a decision about whether or not you should apply for the Capital One Journey Student Rewards card after considering how you plan to use it going forward.
+Make a decision about whether or not you should apply for the Journey Student Rewards from Capital One card after considering how you plan to use it going forward.
 This is because using it as your only card or along with other cards you have might have a bearing on eventual repercussions.

 If you plan to make this your first or only credit card, keep the high APR in mind when making purchases.
 This card’s high APR means you’ll end up paying a significant amount in interest if you roll your balances from one month to the next.
 If you plan to pay your balances before the end of each billing cycle, this card 一 with its unlimited cash back 一 might work well for you.